rodLibs/SpinnerSearchView/README.md

 # SpinnerSearchView
-library doing research in spinner.
+Library that performs search on the spinner.
 </br>
 </br>